-Issue

-Other information

-We are required to give an opinion on whether the other information published together with the audited financial statements (including the Annual Governance Statement and Narrative Report), is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.

-We will review the Combined Authority's Annual Governance Statement once our governance report and Auditor's Annual Report for 2020/21 have been issued in order to ensure that any audit findings have been included.

-Matters on which we report by exception

-We are required to report on a number of matters by exception in a number of areas:

-- if the Annual Governance Statement (AGS) does not comply with disclosure requirements set out in CIPFA/SOLACE guidance or is misleading or inconsistent with the information of which we are aware from our audit. - if we have applied any of our statutory powers or duties. - where we are not satisfied in respect of arrangements to secure value for money and have reported [a] significant weakness/es.
+Issue Commentary Other information We are required to give an opinion on whether the other information published together with the audited financial statements (including the Annual Governance Statement and Narrative Report), is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+We previously recommended to the Audit Committee that the Combined Authority's Annual Governance Statement for 2021/22 should be revisited to ensure it reflected the significant weaknesses identified in our governance report.
+The statutory recommendations within this report are being considered by the Combined Authority in a public meeting on 9 December 2022.
+Matters on which We are required to report on a number of matters by exception in a number of areas: we report by exception if the Annual Governance Statement (AGS) does not comply with disclosure requirements set out in CIPFA/SOLACE guidance or is misleading or inconsistent with the information of which we are aware from our audit, if we have applied any of our statutory powers or duties. where we are not satisfied in respect of arrangements to secure value for money and have reported [a] significant weakness/es.
 We have nothing to report on these matters based on the work completed to date.
-We will review the AGS upon completion of our Value for Money work for 2020/21.
+We will review the Annual Governance Statement once it has been revisited (see above).
 As reported on page 4, we have not commenced our VFM work for 2021/22 and so are not in a position to issue our Auditor's Annual Report for that year.

-Specified procedures for Whole of Government Accounts

-We are required to carry out specified procedures on behalf of the National Audit Office (NAO) on the Whole of Government Accounts (WGA) consolidation pack under WGA group audit instructions.

-No additional work is required as the Combined Authority does not exceed the threshold set by the NAO.

-However, the NAO have not yet issued the instructions to auditors and so we have been unable to complete our work in this area.

-Certification of the closure of the audit

-We intend to delay the certification of the closure of the 2021/22 audit of The West of England Combined Authority in the audit report, as detailed in Appendix E, due to the fact that our work on the Combined Authority's Value for Money assessment has yet to be completed.
+Specified procedures for We are required to carry out specified procedures on behalf of the National Audit Office (NAO) on the Whole of Government Accounts (WGA) consolidation pack under WGA group audit instructions.
+Whole of No additional work is required as the Combined Authority does not exceed the threshold set by the NAO.
+Government Accounts However, the NAO have not yet issued the instructions to auditors and so we have been unable to complete our work in this area.
+Certification of the closure of the audit We intend to delay the certification of the closure of the 2021/22 audit of The West of England Combined Authority in the audit report, as detailed in Appendix E, due to the fact that our work on the Combined Authority's Value for Money assessment has yet to be completed.
 We will also refer to the WGA submission as noted above.